kmicki/SteamDeckGyroDSU/README.md

 ## Installation instructions

 Download the SteamDeckGyroDSUSetup.zip from the most recent release.
+Unzip and run install script.
 The same for updating.

     unzip SteamDeckGyroDSUSetup.zip
     cd SteamDeckGyroDSUSetup